apehex/web3-attack-simulation/.github/README.md

 ## Attack Samples

-Data from the latest attacks has been gathered to study, in ``.
+Data from the latest attacks has been gathered to study, in the [samples subfolder](../samples).